Persian Saffron Chicken

 Alternative cooking methods

-As I mentioned above, I prefer the grilling method for saffron-infused chicken, but I tested the stovetop and oven methods as well.
+As I mentioned above, I prefer the grilling method for saffron-infused chicken, but I also tested the stovetop and oven methods.

 Oven method: Preheat the oven to 180C/350F.
 Place the marinated chicken on a baking sheet lined with parchment paper and bake for 30 minutes, flipping halfway through.

-Skillet method: Oil a large cast iron skillet or grill pan and place over medium-high heat.
+Skillet method: Oil a large cast-iron skillet or grill pan, then place over medium-high heat.
 Add the marinated chicken and cook for 8-9 minutes, flipping halfway through.

 Arman’s recipe tips